Here you can find answers to some frequently asked questions.

 How do I get a student visa?

 After you are accepted to CCU and submit all necessary financial documentation, you will receive a Notification of Admission and a Certificate of Eligibility (I-20 Form).
 In order to obtain a student visa, present the Certificate of Eligibility (I-20 Form) to a United States embassy or consulate.
 The U.S. Department of State offers more information about obtaining a student visa.

 If you are currently attending a college or university in the United States, you must obtain a new Form I-20 from Coastal Carolina University.
 Be sure to complete the Transfer Clearance Form from the Office of International Affairs.
 Your SEVIS record must be released from your former school to Coastal Carolina University.
 If you have specific questions about student visas, you can contact the firstname.lastname@example.org.

 Can I defer or change my enrollment date?

 If an applicant is accepted for their enrollment term, they may request to have their start date deferred or delayed for another semeste.
 The deadline to defer an application for the Spring term is September 15th, and for the Fall term is January 31st.
 Follow the instructions to complete the Request for Deferred Admission Form to be returned to email@example.com.

 If a student requests to change their intended start term before an admission decision is made, a one-time change to another semester start date can be made by contacting firstname.lastname@example.org by the same deadlines as above.
 If a second change is requested, the applicant will need to reapply for the desired semester, and pay another application fee.

 How do I register for orientation and classes?

-Admitted international students will receive login information to the email address included on their initial application with next steps to enrollment.
-You can also contact the SEVIS coordinator at the Office of International Scholars and Services.
+Admitted international students will receive login information to the email address included on their initial application with next steps for enrollment.
+You can also contact the email@example.com.
 Please visit our enrollment page to see a full list of the next steps for admitted students.